craigfurman/ansible-home/README.md

 ## First run

-1. `bash -c "$(curl -sSL https://raw.githubusercontent.com/craigfurman/ansible-home/master/bin/bootstrap.sh)"`
+`bash -c "$(curl -sSL https://raw.githubusercontent.com/craigfurman/ansible-home/master/bin/bootstrap.sh)"`

-1. This might fail the first time due to PGP signatures for an AUR package not being verified.
+This might fail the first time due to PGP signatures for an AUR package not being verified.
 I didn't want to automate the receiving of PGP keys, as this feels like it would defeat the point of PGP.
 Use `gpg --recv-keys <key>` if happy to import the key.
-1. Check limitations and TODO sections
-1. In tmux, prefix+I to install plugins.
-1. Run PlugInstall in vim